10 Disney World Secrets! – Hidden Gems and Facts You May Have Overlooked

 Rex’s Box and It’s Hidden Reference

 While I’ve yet to discover all of the details of Toy Story Land, one particular piece of the experience stood out right away.
-As you wait in the queue for Slinky Dog Dash, you’ll notice a giant box for “Rex” near the end of the queue.
+As you wait in the queue for Slinky Dog Dash (unless you utilized my guide to locking down hard to get fastpass+ selections!), you’ll notice a giant box for “Rex” near the end of the queue.
 In the top corner of the box, you’ll notice a sticker with a price tag listing the toy as $19.95.
 Coincidentally, that number coincides with the 1995 debut of the Toy Story film!

 The Shocking Historical Accuracy of the Liberty Square “Pavement”